Another year, another decade. As we review the key trends to watch in 2020, the significance of this juncture looms large.

 Building Decarbonization Hits an Inflection Point (Casey Talon)

-According to the Navigant Research Global Building Stock Database, an estimated 25 billion square feet of new commercial buildings are added worldwide every year — the equivalent of 9,000 new Empire State Buildings.
+According to the Guidehouse Insights Global Building Stock Database, an estimated 25 billion square feet of new commercial buildings are added worldwide every year — the equivalent of 9,000 new Empire State Buildings.
 At the same time, a broadening focus on decarbonization initiatives are refocusing both new construction and retrofits of existing buildings on strategies to improve energy intensity across the diverse building sector.

 Business-relevant and economically viable intelligent building solutions have already crossed critical thresholds.
 Meanwhile, the economics of building ownership are changing in the era of digital transformation and climate change.
 Building-to-Grid is an emerging platform for business model innovation at the intersection of digital facilities and homes and optimization of energy consumption, comfort, and experience.
 Data is the new layer of value creation stemming from investment in digital technologies that appeal to the demands of occupants and executives.

 At the same time, corporate leaders are facing mounting pressures to implement wide-reaching sustainability initiatives.
 Employees, students, and customers are more discerning of companies’ dedication to sustainability than ever before, and they use it as a factor when making spending decisions.
 Investors are becoming more conscious of sustainability, divesting from carbon emissions-intensive companies and investing in organizations with lower carbon footprints.